AmeyaAS9/AmeyaAS9/README.md

 ### Glad to see you here!
-*"I'm a passionate roboticist with a wealth of experience in crafting sophisticated robotic systems.
+I'm a passionate roboticist with a wealth of experience in crafting sophisticated robotic systems.
 My expertise lies in seamlessly integrating hardware and software to develop intelligent robots that excel in navigation and sensory perception.

 Driven by a curiosity for innovation, I constantly explore emerging technologies like machine learning and swarm robotics to enhance the capabilities of autonomous systems.
-Through my writing and educational efforts, I aim to share insights and push the boundaries of what's achievable in the exciting field of robotics."*
+Through my writing and educational efforts, I aim to share insights and push the boundaries of what's achievable in the exciting field of robotics.

 <br/>